Norvir (Ritonavir)

 Alcohol

-There is no information on the effects of taking Norvir with alcohol.
+There is no specific information available about the effects of taking Norvir with alcohol.
 Discuss alcohol consumption with your doctor.

 Driving and Operating Machinery